Table of Contents

 Lion’s eyes are quite large with round pupils that are three times as big as a human’s.
 A second eyelid, called a nictitating membrane, helps to clean and protect the eye.
 Lions can’t move their eyes from side to side very well, so have to move their whole head when they want to look in different directions.

 At night, a reflective coating on the back of the eye helps to reflect the moonlight.
 This makes a lion’s eyesight eight times better than that of a human.
 They also have a white patch of furbelow their eyes which helps to reflect even more light back into the eye.

 Lions have scent glands around their chin, lips, cheeks, whiskers, tail and in-between their toes.
 These glands produce an oily substance to keep their fur healthy and waterproof.
 Humans have similar glands which make our hair greasy when we haven’t washed it for a while.

 If you ever see a picture of a lion curling up its top lip and pulling a funny face, the chances are it’s using something called its Jacobson’s organ.
 This is a small area in the roof of the mouth that allows a lion to ‘taste’ smells in the air.
 By showing their teeth and sticking out their tongues, lions are able to catch hold of smell to work out if it’s coming from something worth eating.

 Sense of hearing

-Lions have good sense of hearing.
-They can turn their ears in different directions to listen to sounds all around them and are able to hear their prey from a mile way.
+Lions have a good sense of hearing.
+They can turn their ears in different directions to listen to sounds all around them and are able to hear their prey from a mile away.